 Whisinnand was chosen for his dedication to building healthy relationships and supportive learning environments that motivate students to achieve success beyond the classroom.
 The panel recognized Whisinnand as a leader in expanding social emotional learning in Nebraska schools, and cited his ability to engage students through real-world experiences.
 For example, last year, Whisinnand inspired his fourth-grade class to research and propose legislation to name a new state symbol.

-The award criteria reflect the mission of education-focused programs, which are based on the vision of Mr. Sanford.
+The award criteria reflect the mission of education-focused programs.
 These programs are being expanded nationally through the leadership of the private, nonprofit, San Diego-based National University System.
 The Sanford Programs — which are available at no cost to educators, schools, districts and colleges of education — include Sanford Inspire and Sanford Harmony.
 The programs, which are reaching students in all 50 states and 20 countries, are aligned to help schools and organizations establish a culture based on student engagement and inclusiveness.
 Some of the districts using these programs face language barriers among students, and others have a high number of transfer students due to a large military population.
 By equipping students with the core skills of these programs, schools are preparing students of all backgrounds to better function in an increasingly dynamic and global society.
 More specifically, the Pre-K-12 Sanford Inspire program helps prepare and retain teacher candidates and in-service educators by offering a research-based toolkit of effective teaching practices and on-demand modules that support both students and educators in achieving their fullest potential.
 Sanford Harmony, which has been recognized by the Collaborative for Academic, Social and Emotional Learning (CASEL), is a Pre-K-6 social emotional learning program that helps boys and girls at the earliest ages develop skills that emphasize collaboration and communication to cultivate strong peer and gender relationships, reduce conflict, and foster positive school climates that encourage academic excellence.

 The finalists’ nominations form will be reviewed by a selection committee based at National University in La Jolla, California.

 The deadline to submit nominations for the 2020 Sanford Teacher Award is Friday, November 20, 2019.
-To learn more about the Sanford Teacher Award and nominate an inspirational teacher, visit the Sanford Teacher Award page.

 About the National University System